 Example: (See the shaded rows in the table above.)
-If you want to move ten cartons of paper from a storage area with a temperature of 90 $^{\circ}$ F to an operating area with a temperature of 75 $^{\circ}$ F (a 15 $^{\circ}$ difference), you should do so at least 14 hours before using the paper.
+If you want to move ten cartons of paper from a storage area with a temperature of 90 °F to an operating area with a temperature of 75 °F (a 15° difference), you should do so at least 14 hours before using the paper.

 Other supplies This section describes the supplies other than paper that are necessary for installation and afterward.
 Your sales representative will help you place your initial supply order.
-Dry ink Dry ink (also called toner) is the black powder which forms the image on the printed page.
-There are three cartridges of dry ink in each carton.
+Dry ink Dry ink (also called toner) is the powder which forms the image on the printed page.
+There are six cartridges of black dry ink or three cartridges of colored dry ink in each carton.
 You should keep at least one extra cartridge on hand at all times.
 The disposable cartridges are easily changed with no mess.
-The consumption rate of Xerox dry ink is approximately one cartridge per 45,000 pages.
-Use only dry ink that is specified for use in the 4050 or 4090 printer, as described in the consumable supplies table.
+The consumption rate of Xerox dry ink is approximately one cartridge per 30,000 pages for black dry ink and 86,500 pages for colored dry ink.
+Use only dry ink that is specified for use in the DocuPrint Model 92C printer, as described in the consumable supplies table.
+Note: Dry ink (toner) yields are based on 5% area coverage for black dry ink and 1.5% area coverage for colored dry ink.
+Your yield may vary, depending on coverage.
 Fuser lubricant Fuser lubricant is a consumable item required by the printer.
 You should keep at least two boxes (each box contains two tubes) on hand for installation by the service representative.
 The consumption rate of Xerox fuser lubricant is approximately one tube per 120,000 pages.
 For product information, refer to the consumable supplies table in this appendix.
 Developer Developer is not consumed by the printer but does have an effective life of approximately 300,000 pages per bottle, guaranteed by Xerox.
 Developer is a required item and must be kept on hand.
-Use only the developer specified for use in your 4050 or 4090 printer.
-The developer is changed by your service representative.
-For product information, refer to the consumable supplies table in this appendix.
-Diskettes Diskettes are optional items that provide loading and backup of fonts, forms, and user files to and from the printing system.
-The processor accepts 3.5-inch, 1.44 MB, double-sided, high density diskettes.
-Cartridge tapes The optional 4 mm cartridge tape drive uses 5 GB or 8 GB tapes.
+Use only the developer specified for use in your DocuPrint Model 92C printer.